executablebooks/MyST-Parser/docs/syntax/organising_content.md

 :::::

-:::::{admonition} Setting a title in front-matter
+:::::{tip} Setting a title in front-matter
-:class: tip dropdown
+:class: dropdown

 ```{versionadded} 0.17.0
 ```